What Is a Vehicle Service Contract?

 Are vehicle service contracts worth it?

-Generally speaking, a vehicle service contract is more likely to be worth it if:
+A vehicle service contract is generally worth considering if:

-• You drive a vehicle with a poor reputation for reliability
+• You drive a vehicle with a poor reputation for long-term reliability.

-• The cost of the vehicle service contract is less than your expected cost of repairs
+• The total cost of the contract is less than your anticipated out-of-pocket repair costs.

-• You don’t mind paying $1,000+ for added peace of mind, even if you never end up using your warranty
+• You feel comfortable paying a premium for peace of mind, even if you never file a claim.

-If you’re interested in buying a vehicle service contract, check out our article on how to choose an extended car warranty to see what you can do to make a smart purchase.
+If you want to move forward with buying a plan, read our guide on choosing an extended car warranty to see what you can do to make a smart purchase.

 Tips for choosing a vehicle service contract

-To choose the best vehicle service contract to for you compare coverage, cost and claim limits.
+To choose the best vehicle service contract for you, compare coverage, cost and claim limits.
 Also, consider how each vehicle service contract company handles transferability, deductibles and claims.
+Follow these best practices:

 • Compare providers: Look at multiple companies, including both automakers and third-party providers, to evaluate plan options and customer reviews.